Gigahawk/mech423_final_project/pcb/README.md

 Notes:
 - MCU appears to work fine
     - Can be programmed as expected
-    - Resonator Y1 not populated for now, likely not necessary
+    - Resonator `Y1` not populated for now, likely not necessary
+        - Firmware can rely entirely on DCO
 - Power supply works fine
     - Produces 3.3V as expected
 - Level shifter doesn't work